-[Para. (c) substituted by s.
-35 of City of Cape Town: Municipal Planning Amendment By-Law, 2016] - (d) Multiple uses and buildings where no formal township exists. - (2) Notwithstanding that primary uses, additional use rights and consent uses in this zoning may be expressed in the singular, more than one such use is permitted where:

-- (a) no formal township has been established legally; or - (b) it is not possible to identify individual land units.
+- (d) The uses in sub-item (1) (a-c) are permissible where no formal township exists.
+[Para. (d) substituted by s.
+35 (c) of City of Cape Town: Municipal Planning Amendment By-Law, 2019] - (2) Notwithstanding that primary uses, additional use rights and consent uses in this zoning may be expressed in the singular, more than one such use is permitted where: - (a) no formal township has been established legally; or - (b) it is not possible to identify individual land units.

-- (a) Floor factor - The maximum floor factor for all buildings on a property is 1,0. - (b) Height - (i) The maximum height of a building, measured from base level to the wallplate, shall be 6 m for dwelling units and 8 m for all other buildings; - (ii) The maximum height of a building, measured from base level to the top of the roof, shall be 8 m for dwelling units and 10 m for all other buildings. - (iii) Earth banks and retaining structures are subject to item 126. - (c) Building lines where a formal township exists
+- (a) Floor factor - The maximum floor factor for all buildings on a property is 1,0. - (b) Height - (i) The maximum height of a building, measured from existing ground level to the wallplate, shall be 6 m for dwelling units and 8 m for all other buildings; - (ii) The maximum height of a building, measured from existing ground level to the top of the roof, shall be 8 m for dwelling units and 10 m for all other buildings. - (iii) Earth banks and retaining structures are subject to item 126.